-PennDOT will be using state funds for paid advertising in Fiscal Year 2021.
-Paid media campaigns are coordinated and implemented by Press Office staff, who ensure that each campaign has a consistent "brand identity" in all messaging.
+PennDOT will be using state funds for paid advertising in Fiscal Year 2022.
+Paid media campaigns are coordinated and implemented by Central Communications Office staff, who ensure that each campaign has consistent messaging.
+Introduced in FFY2020, "Be Safe PA" will again be used on all media buy materials, on the website, and in messaging on social media in an effort to make highway safety messages more easily recognizable by our audience.
 State media buys complement corresponding federal media buys occurring during the same timeframe.
 All designs, slogans, and media budgets must be approved by the Governor's Press Office before proceeding.
 The media campaign is statewide, but with heavier concentrations in high crash counties.